BrianHicks/bargothor/README.md

 The players haven't yet approved of the setting, so there may be minor tweaks, but you can see a [description of the world and major forces](bargothor.md).

-## Joining

-If you'd like to join us, we can try to get you in.
-If you're in St. Louis, it's easy.
-Send me a message (contact information is in my GH profile) and we'll figure out schedules.
-If you're remote, we can try and connect over Skype or Hangouts, but no guarantees!
-Send me a message anyway.